Dr. Gaurav Agrawal - Children Heart Care

 Clinical assessment of Coarctation of Aorta (COA) in neonates

-Critical Congential Cyanotic Heart Disease (Screening in Newborn)
+Critical Congenital Cyanotic Heart Disease (screening in the newborn)

-Neonates presented with shock after 48 hours of life
+Neonates presenting with shock after 48 hours of life

 Atrial Septal Defect